eigengo/opensourcejournal/cake-pattern/cake.md

 ```
 There are a couple of interesting things happening here so we’ll walk through this bit by bit:

 * ``this: UserRepositoryComponent =>`` – This is the important bit and is called a self-type annotation, loosely speaking it means that this trait depends upon an implementation of the ``UserRepositoryComponent`` being injected.
-What this means is simple terms is that when we want to use/instantiate the ``DefaultUserServiceComponent``, we need to use the with keyword and specify an implementation of the ``UserRepositoryComponent``, which in this case would be  ``UserRepositoryJPAComponent``.
+What this means in simple terms is that when we want to use/instantiate the ``DefaultUserServiceComponent``, we need to use the with keyword and specify an implementation of the ``UserRepositoryComponent``, which in this case would be  ``UserRepositoryJPAComponent``.
 This will be shown when we wire the whole thing together in the next step.
 * Hopefully the rest of the code should be pretty clear, we’re simply defining a class which implements the UserServiceComponent and defines implementations for the two methods – simply delegating the calls to the two classes defined in the ``UserRepositoryComponent`` which we now have access to thanks to the self-type annotation

 #Wiring everything up